Tuberculosis testing in Bangladesh

-This page explains whether you must be tested for tuberculosis (TB) if you want to come to the UK from Pakistan or Afghanistan.
+This page explains whether you must be tested for tuberculosis (TB) if you want to come to the UK from Bangladesh.
 It also explains how you will be tested, and what to do if you test positive for TB.

-If you want to come to the UK for more than 6 months, you must to be tested to show that you are free from TB before we will accept your visa application.
-If you refuse to take a test, your visa application will be refused.
-You do not need to have a TB test if you are:
+If you want to come to the UK for more than 6 months, you must be tested to show that you do not have infectious TB, unless you are:

 - a holder of a diplomatic passport; or